Mercer-Robotics-Club/High_Accuracy_GPS/Hardware/Hardware.md

   <img src = "https://github.com/Mercer-Robotics-Club/High_Accuracy_GPS/blob/main/Hardware/Images/Screenshot%20from%202022-03-28%2014-46-53.png" />
 </p>

+Preface that the motor controller has 2 outputs.
+Each side of the rover corresponds to 1 output on the motor controller so all motors on one side of the rover all rotate together in the same fashion (Each side refers to 3 motors left and right of main body like left and right side of a car).

 ## Rover Batteries
 The rover batteries we used are 2 LiPo Batteries which are both 5200 mAh at 7.4 V and 35 C. A picture of one of the batteries is shown below.